Phnom Penh Guide

 Phnom Penh Guide featuring the National Museum

-fuzzykensblog.comThe National Museum, a very popular venue on the list of Phnom Penh attractions, is located just north of the Royal Palace on streets 13/178 in Phnom Penh.
-Construction commenced in 1917 & although further work continued through to 1924, it opened during the 1920 Khmer new year.
+Phnom Penh Guide https://fuzzykensblog.com/The National Museum, a very popular venue on the list of Phnom Penh attractions, is located just north of the Royal Palace on streets 13/178 in Phnom Penh.
+Construction commenced in 1917 & although further work continued through to 1924, it opened during the 1920 Khmer New Year.
 Considerably later, as with so much during the Khmer Rouge Regime period, 1975-79, the museum was badly damaged & closed.
-However, although many irreplaceable artifacts were damaged or stolen, the museum managed to reopen during April 1979, just three months after the city was liberated by Vietnamese forces on the 7th January,
+However, although many irreplaceable artifacts were damaged or stolen, the museum managed to reopen in April 1979, just three months after the city was liberated by Vietnamese forces on the 7th of January,

 Please note that some limited photography may be allowed, but smoking is not permitted inside any of the buildings.
 Respectable toilet facilities are available before you enter the main buildings.
 For anyone with a particular interest in Cambodian history, a visit here would be invaluable but for others, an hour or two might be sufficient, hopefully though, to whet the appetite for further research and maybe a return visit.

 Many of the artifacts are clearly labeled in Khmer, French & English, with the audio guide adding further insight.
-Furthermore, it appears that staff may be on hand to answer general enquiries.
+Furthermore, it appears that staff may be on hand to answer general inquiries.

 Before exiting, I can recommend relaxing in the splendid gardens & exercise your photographic expertise.